gjrtimmer/docker-gitlab-runner/README.md

 # datacore/gitlab-runner:1.7.1

-Note: This branch is specific for running on Synology NAS.
+Note: For synology NAS devices, which have docker support, there is image available which conforms to the docker version of synology.
 Current Synology NAS DSM 6.0.x is combined with Docker version 1.11.2 Docker 1.11.2 uses API version 1.23 while the latest docker-engine is already on API 1.24 Because this causes a API conflict; the ```datacore/gitlab-runner:latest``` image cannot be used on a Synology NAS.